 He’s got high apple pie, in the sky hopes.”

-I met Nimesh Dinubhai in 2014 at a lecture of Dr. John Demartini, a close friend and author, wealth expert and top behavioral specialist, who was in Phoenix for a couple of days.
-Nimesh stood out to me, as he was the only person of Asian Indian descendant in the room and seemed eager to connect with the attendees but was unable to break the ice.
+I met Nimesh Dinubhai in 2014 at a lecture of Dr. John Demartini, a close friend, and author, wealth expert, and top behavioral specialist, who was in Phoenix for a couple of days.
+Nimesh stood out to me, as he was the only person of Asian Indian descendant in the room.
+He seemed eager to connect with the attendees but was unable to break the ice.
 I approached him, celebrating his eagerness to venture out of his comfort zone.

 He politely introduced himself with the typical heavy accent of an immigrant, and we engaged in a conversation.
-He told me that his family relocated to the United States in 1991, that he was in the hotel business, and that he owned a web-building and development company.
+He shared that his family relocated to the United States in 1991, he was in the hotel business, and that he owned a web-building and development company.
 He also told me about his high hopes.
 He wanted to succeed, and he was determined to do whatever it took to make it.
 The fact that he ventures out of his comfort zone were proof enough

 That, in one simple sentence, is what I have dedicated my life to helping people do.
 My company is devoted to helping those committed to achieving success obtain it, making sure they put in the necessary time and the hard work, keeping them accountable, and accepting ownership of their actions before results.
 Nimesh and I started working together.
 We seemed a perfect fit.

 Those of you unfamiliar with the Status Seal Elite Club should know that our mentoring method has been described as “intellectual Navy Seal training” by the bold and the brave who sign with us.
 If your ego can survive our audit, you have made it halfway to success.

 We put you under the scrutiny of the real-life business world and hold the trophy until you have earned it.
 We look at everything, the way you dress, speak, walk, write business correspondence, your business acumen, your comportment.
 Next, we look into business practices and ethics, leadership qualities, and social presence.
 And finally, we address personal habits, character, and relationships.